jenkinsci/hashicorp-vault-plugin/README.md

 The policies list may be templatized with values that can come from each job in order to customize policies per job or folder.
 See the `policies` configuration help for more information on available tokens to use in the configuration.
-Please note that the AppRole should have all policies configured as `token_policies` and not `identity_policies`, as job-specific tokens inherit all `identity_policies` automatically.
+The `Limit Token Policies` option must also be enabled on the auth credential.
+Please note that the AppRole (or other authentication method) should have all policies configured as `token_policies` and not `identity_policies`, as job-specific tokens inherit all `identity_policies` automatically.

 ### What about other backends?